"And Then There Were None” By Agatha Christie (Adults 18+)

-Emily Brent - One of the few characters that feels no guilt about the crimes that she was accused of.
-She is unapologetically religious and feels no inhibition about pointing out the sins of other people.
+Emily Brent - One of the few characters that feels no guilt about the crimes she was accused of.
+She is unapologetically religious and feels no inhibition about pointing out the sins of others.

 Rogers - As the butler, Rogers serves the rest of the group and even continues his duties after his wife is found dead.

-Mrs. Rogers - Rogers’ wife.
-Ethel is a frail woman, and the death of Tony Marston causes her much distress. ere is much suspicious about her death and whether or not her husband could have done it.
+Mrs. Rogers - Rogers’ wife, Ethel is a frail woman, and the death of Tony Marston causes her much distress.
+Her death cases much suspicion to fall on her husband.

 General MacKenzie – The oldest guest, MacKenzie is one of the guests that doesn’t become distraught when the deaths are out in the open and everyone starts suspecting everyone else.
-He gives in and resigns himself to death early on and speaks of joining his dead wife.
+He resigns himself to death early on, and speaks of joining his dead wife.